PacifAIst/API2CHAT/README.md

 1. Clone or download this repository or [its ZIP release](https://github.com/PacifAIst/API2CHAT/releases/download/API2CHAT/API2CHAT_v1.0.0.zip) (less than 9KBs).
 2. Unzip the contents to your device or any hosting provider _(from low-end Namecheap, Hostgator, etc... will work!)._
 3. Double-click `index.html` to open it in any browser and OS _(requires no: PHP, Python, Node.js... nothing!)._
-4. Select your provider, paste your API key, and start chatting.
+4. Select provider, paste your API key, and start chatting.
 You can copy/paste text or upload a file to ask the LLM.
-5. (Optionally) To make sure all the data was erased click "Flush session", or if you wish to start a new clean chat.
+5. (Optionally) To make sure all data was erased click "Flush session", or if you wish to start a new clean chat.

 ## 🌐 Deploying to GitHub Pages